Arbazkhan4712/Python-Quarantine-Projects/ReadMe.md

 4.Making an AI that can Play GTA San Andreas Using Python --- Working On it  --- NEED HELP IN THIS

-5. ToDo List App using Android & Java --- Work in Progress
+5.ToDo List App using Android & Java --- Work in Progress

-6. Typing Speed test using a GUI
+6.Typing Speed test using a GUI

-7. Internet Speed Meter GUI
+7.Internet Speed Meter GUI

 ## Projects Completed